kidusdev/geezdate_dart/README.md

 # GEEZDATE

-A simple and minimalisting date utility that helps you work with ethiopian date in dart/flutter.
+A simple and minimalisting date utility that helps you to work with ethiopian date in dart/flutter.
-እኛ ራሳችን ለራሳችን ካልሰራን ማን ይሰራልናል። ኣንድ ፈረንጅ መቶ ኣይሰራልን።

 ## Installation